harrisonmeister/kubernetes-apps/novasphere/README.md

 # novasphere

-This app is an example of a helm chart where the values files are stored in the same repository, but different folder.
+This app is an example of a helm chart where the values files are stored in a different github repository.